Last Updated on

 Similarly, our children often become frustrated when they cannot communicate what’s going on inside of them.
 They experience an “unsettling feeling” inwardly, but don’t have the experience or language to pin point it.

 Without the ability to let it out verbally, our kids are going to act out behaviorally.

 A Simple Tool Goes a Long Way

-Emotions and general mental states are identified and broken down by colors (or zones) to use in everyday situations.
+In the Zones of Regulation chart, emotions and general mental states are identified by colors (or zones) that are easily identifiable.

 The Zones of Regulation

-This tool was originally created by an awesome occupational therapist and teacher named Leah Kuypers, MA.Ed, OTR-L. She has created an entire program often used in school settings and at home.
+The Zones were created by an occupational therapist and educator named Leah Kuypers, MA.Ed, OTR-L. She has created an entire program often used in schools, mental health settings and in homes.

-Speaking from experience, it has proven to be a lifesaver for my family as well.
+Speaking from experience, the concept of the visual tool alone has been a lifesaver for my family.